rsomu/fb-lcp/README.md

 # fb-lcp
- Managing Lifecycle policy on FlashBlade.
+ Managing Lifecycle policy on Pure Storage FlashBlade object storage.

  Docker image with custom python scripts to manage the life cycle policy for a bucket on FlashBlade.